mdelapenya/jenkins-integration-portlet/README.md

 * Supports a new different display mode: jobs stack, where you can define multiple jobs that will be displayed in a stack, ordered by last build status
 * Each portlet instance holds its basic authentication, because the portlet could be configured to be connected to different systems
+* Supports processing job names by a custom processor: i.e. removing dashes from job names
 * Fix minor bugs

 ## v.1.1.0